 Consult your doctor if you have any questions on how cannabis may affect you.

 Cannabis has been used in medical applications for thousands of years.
-The best way to determine the ideal cannabis for you is to understand what the unique properties of cannabinoids and terpenes are.
+The best way to determine the ideal cannabis for you is to understand what the unique properties of cannabinoids and terpenes are, and book a medical cannabis consultation.
 This will help you determine what strain and consumption method is right for you.

 Several different consumption methods are available for medical cannabis users.
 These include vaporization, oral consumption, topical applications and inhaling concentrates or cannabis flower.
 Each method of delivery comes with its own unique pros and cons.
 These usually include bioavailability, onset time and overall duration.
 Understanding your unique medical needs can help you determine which method of consumption is right for you.